hambeh/breast-cancer-risk-prediction/README.md

-# Breast cancer risk prediction using geneotyped data
+# Breast cancer risk prediction using genotyped data

 This repositroy provides the implementation source codes used in the mauscript entitled **Machine learning identifies interacting genetic variants contributing to breast cancer risk: A case study in Finnish cases and controls** to present results and discussion.